Getting Started: TeamSnap for Club and League Administrators

 Once you’ve been added to your organization in TeamSnap, you’ll log in and access your TeamSnap dashboard.
 This is where you access and manage your account information, organization, and all the teams you are affiliated with.

-The My Organizations section of your TeamSnap dashboard will display any organizations you have administrative access for.
+The My Organizations section of your TeamSnap dashboard will display any organizations you have administrative access in.

 Tip: Need to add teams to your organization?
 Do not use the +Create New Team or Group button on the account dashboard.
 Organization teams need to be created directly within your organization site under the Divisions tab.
 If you use the +Create New Team or Group button on the account dashboard, you will create an independent team that won't be associated to your organization.